rtackx/materials_big_data_cri_2019/README.md

     * Deezer Social Networks, Facebook Page-Page Networks, Wikipedia Article Networks: https://github.com/benedekrozemberczki/datasets
     * A Repository of Benchmark Graph Datasets for Graph Classification (31 Graph Datasets In Total https://github.com/shiruipan/graph_datasets
     * Repository of Network repositories: https://github.com/ComplexNetTSP/ComplexNetWiki/wiki/Networks-datasets
    * Your own!!
 Any dataset with two columns can be a network after all...
 Why not try with your favorite data?
+You can use API to mine your own network, for example with [Twitter](https://towardsdatascience.com/access-data-from-twitter-api-using-r-and-or-python-b8ac342d3efe) or [Youtube](https://www.pythonforbeginners.com/scripts/using-the-youtube-api/)

 * For visualisations
   * Gephi https://gephi.org/ for simple graph visualisation